lpnz02/gesm-leave/README.md

     - If leave > remaining days -> AUTO-SPLIT into 2 entries:
         * Entry 1: paid portion (blue)
         * Entry 2: unpaid portion (red)
-    - If HOS mnually marks leave as Unpaid : remaining days ARE still deducted (it counts against the quota — unpaid is just a visual/payroll flag)
+    - If HOS manually marks leave as Unpaid : remaining days ARE still deducted (it counts against the quota - unpaid is just a visual/payroll flag)
     - HR can add extra remaining days at any time
     - Annual reset: back to 30 days, no carry-over